8 Momentum equation

 \[ \begin{align} \mathbf{p} = \int_\Omega\rho\mathbf{v}d^3r. \end{align} \]

-At this point you carry out the momentum flux density tensor $\Pi$
+At this point, one introduces the momentum flux density tensor $\Pi$

 \[ \begin{align} \Pi_{i, j} \coloneqq \rho U_iU_j \end{align} \]